A hands-on, hardware-informed guide. Build a sound foundation, then learn how memory, compilers, and CPUs shape real program behavior.

 Understanding type byte widths, signed/unsigned comparisons, and what happens when integers wrap around.

-Differentiating runtime and compile-time constants, and using constexpr for zero-latency operations.
+Differentiating runtime and compile-time constants, and using constexpr when constant evaluation is required.

 Exploring execution loop types, iterator bounds safety, and compiler loop unrolling optimizations.